Torinitei/charm-studies-lite/potential additions.md

 ## To-do

-* Play the rest of NomNomNami's games!
+* Play the rest of NomnomNami's games!
   * Partly for more charms, but more so because they're silly :3